 When dealing with the airline staff it is important to remember that they may be under a lot of pressure from passengers.
 Stay calm and don’t get confrontational, nobody wants to deal with an angry person yelling in their face.
 You are much more likely to get a better resolution by remaining calm and rational.

 Politely ask the airline staff for recommendations on what options you have.
-Kindly ask them to do everything they can to change onto an available route.
+Kindly ask them to do everything they can to change to an available route.

 If you are a frequent flyer it is worth mentioning this (especially if you are a premier status member) as the airline will typically prioritize you.